DCFApixels/DragonECS/README.md

     * [Timers](https://gist.github.com/DCFApixels/71a416275660c465ece76242290400df)
     * [One-Frame Components](https://gist.github.com/DCFApixels/46d512dbcf96c115b94c3af502461f60)
     * [Code Templates for IDE](https://gist.github.com/ctzcs/0ba948b0e53aa41fe1c87796a401660b) and [for Unity](https://gist.github.com/ctzcs/d4c7730cf6cd984fe6f9e0e3f108a0f1)
 > *Your extension?
-If you are developing an extension for DragonECS, you can share it [here](#feedback).
+Extensions for DragonECS are welcome, you can share it [here](#feedback).

 # Basic Concepts
 ## Entity
 Container for components.
-There are two identifier types used to reference entities:
+Two identifier types are used to reference entities:
 * `int` - short-lived identifier, valid within a single tick.
 Not recommended for long-term storage;
-* `entlong` - long-term identifier that includes a generation tag, which makes it unique across entity lifetimes.
-Suitable for storing and long-term usage.
+* `entlong` - long-term identifier that includes a generation tag, making it unique across entity lifetimes.
+Suitable for long-term storage.
 ```c#
 // Creating a new entity in the world.
 int entityID = _world.NewEntity();